sreevatsgit/Blockchain-notes/vault/Blockchain Basics.md

 Nearly everything we do in life is a result of an agreement contract or a promise.
 When you're getting an oil change for your car from a company, they are promising that they will faithfully change your oil in exchange for money.
 Or you go to a bank where they promise you to keep your money safely in return to give out loans to others.
 Whenever we make one of these agreements in a way you asking them to "pinky-swear" into not screw you over and treat you fairly.
 (But it doesnt always happen).
 <br>
 ### The McScam:
 Let's take a real life example of a broken promise 😭😭😭😭.
 So we all know McDonalds and the fun game Monopoly.
 Back in the 90s, McDonalds ran a promotion to win a million dollar jackpot if they collect the McDonalds' Monopoly game cards.
 The idea was simple.
-You buy McDonalds and in return you get they promise to give their customers "fair" chance to win the $1M jackpot.
+You buy McDonalds and in return you get a promise from them where they give you and other customers a "fair" chance to win the $1M jackpot.
 Well, the 90s was a very gullible time and needless to say they broke the promise.
 Instead of a "fair chance" the chance was actually zero (lol).
 Over $24M went into the pockets of insiders who rigged the game.
 Meaning, if you were actually that gullible and you entered the McDonalds monopoly game you literally bought into the game into a set of lies and promises that are gonna be 100000000000% broken.
 They basically just stole $24M from them.
 <br>
 Now imagine.
 Same jackpot, but you deploy on a smart contract in the blockchain.
 Its gonna be impossible to get scammed due to smartcontracts being **immutable**, **decentralized**, **trustworthy** and **Transparent**.